AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 .. note::
     RNN architectures fall outside what ReGraMa can reset.
 The hidden units of a recurrent core have fused gate non-linearities and no single weight matrix whose rows are one unit's incoming weights, so only the layers from the output projection onward are reset.
-A warning is emitted once so this is never silent.

 .. note::
     ReGraMa works on ``torch.compile`` agents, but it costs them the compiled graph.
 Each measured